-- 1.Recognize hazards; - 2.
-Evaluate hazards; - Conduct risk analysis and risk management activities; - Formulate control and mitigation strategies; - Maintain program and system effectiveness; - 6.
-Anticipate probable hazards; - 7.
-Apply and interpret applicable codes and standards; and - Demonstrate an understanding of the conduct of incident investigations, including associated legal responsibilities and recordkeeping.
+- 1. Recognize and anticipate hazards; - 2.
+Evaluate hazards; - 3.
+Conduct risk analysis and risk management activities; - 4.
+Formulate control and mitigation strategies; - 5.
+Maintain program and system effectiveness;

+- 6. Apply and interpret applicable codes and standards; and - 7.
+Demonstrate an understanding of the conduct of incident investigations, including associated legal responsibilities and record keeping.